-2.6 Data sheets and brochures
+2.6 Specifications and brochures

-The data sheet contains the technical specifications of the R&S FPL1000.
+The specifications document, also known as the data sheet, contains the technical specifications of the FPL.
 It also lists the firmware applications and their order numbers, and optional accessories.

 The brochure provides an overview of the instrument and deals with the specific characteristics.